scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

 The approach taken in this work is to operate on a symbolic representation of the scientific program, and then programmatically transform it into the target system.
-The specifications for scientific software are expressed largely as equations, and ideally suited for a symbolic mathematics package.
+The specifications for scientific software are expressed largely as equations, and are ideally suited for a symbolic mathematics package.
 We use SymPy [SymPy]_, a symbolic mathematics package written in Python, for this part of the process.